colosimo/kim-os/doc/arch.rst

 .. note::

-  Despite other context (e.g. the separation between Kernel and User Space in Linux), in KIM there are no hard constraints in having all low-level code in
+  Despite other contexts (e.g. the separation between Kernel and User Space in Linux), in KIM there are no hard constraints in having all low-level code in
-  arch: registers are accessible from wherever, and it is sometimes quicker to directly  configure a peripherals by writing in its registers instead of writing a driver and use it.
+  arch: registers are accessible from wherever, and it is sometimes quicker to directly configure a peripheral by writing in its registers instead of writing the driver abstraction and use it.
 This flexibility is left to developer's needs and feelings; the main suggestion is not to abuse of direct register calls, especially if the code is needed to maintained and reused over the time, and/or will run on different hardware platforms.